NL Housing Corporation

 - Provincial Homelessness Fund (PHF): PHF provides funding to assist registered non-profit organizations for the development of support services space for the provision of on-site and outreach services.
 These services promote housing stability and greater self-reliance for those at risk of homelessness.
 The space can be developed either through new modest construction or renovation of an existing building.

-- Partner-Managed Housing Program: This program is directed in support of social housing initiatives largely in partnership with partner-managed non-profit housing Most of the social housing units under this program are operated directly by individual groups with NLHC holding the mortgage on these properties and providing some level of operating assistance.
+- Partner-Managed Housing Program: This program is directed in support of social housing initiatives largely in partnership with partner-managed non-profit housing groups.
+Most of the social housing units under this program are operated directly by individual groups with NLHC holding the mortgage on these properties and providing some level of operating assistance.

 - Supportive Living Program (SLP): The Supportive Living Program, an initiative funded through the Poverty Reduction Strategy, provides operating grants to incorporated non-profit organizations to prevent and end homelessness.